MichaelReitz/MichaelReitz.github.io/index.md

 layout: default
 ---

 Hi!
 My name is Michael, and I am a postdoctoral researcher and theoretical physicist working on light-matter interactions (both quantum and classical regimes) in the group of [Joel Yuen-Zhou](https://yuenzhougroup.ucsd.edu/) at UC San Diego.
-I my research, I enjoy staying close to experiments and actively collaborating with experimentalists, and I occasionally also engage with problems in quantum chemistry and physical chemistry.
+I my research, I enjoy staying close to experiments and actively collaborating with experimentalists.
+I occasionally also engage with problems in quantum chemistry and physical chemistry.

 You can learn more about my research below (under construction).